Easy Blueberry Muffins made with Greek yogurt and topped with brown sugar and cinnamon streusel.

 I can’t even begin to tell you how much I love this recipe!
-These muffins will be gone very fast, trust me: you’ll be having them for breakfast and dessert, and maybe even for lunch or brunch!
-These blueberry muffins are as perfect as muffins can be: moist and fruity, light and fluffy, rising and puffing up perfectly as they bake!
+These blueberry muffins will be gone very fast: you’ll have them for breakfast and dessert, and maybe even for lunch or brunch!
+These blueberry muffins are as perfect as muffins can get: moist and fruity, light and fluffy, rising and puffing up perfectly as they bake!

-I want to remind you not to mix the batter too long, otherwise you will end up with dense, poorly risen muffins.
+I want to remind you not to over mix the batter too long, otherwise you will end up with dense, poorly risen muffins.
 If there are lumps in your batter – they will work themselves out during baking.
-Do not overmix is one of the most important rules when making most muffin recipes!!
+Do not over mix is one of the most important rules when making most muffin recipes!!

 These muffins are already great as they are, but a moderate amount of a crunchy streusel topping makes them only better even though you can safely skip it.

 To make a perfect streusel crunchy topping, mix all ingredients (2/3 cup brown sugar, 1/3 cup flour, 1 teaspoon cinnamon, and 2 tablespoons butter, room temperature) with the fork until the mixture has a nice coarse texture.
 Add more flour if necessary.
 The topping should have a texture of a coarse meal, on a dry side.
 Then, sprinkle the topping over the muffins.